lixiangwuxian/MaiDXMR/README.md

 Use assets from [MaiDXR](https://github.com/xiaopeng12138/MaiDXR).

-This front-end part just does receive h264 stream while send input back to the computer.
+This front-end part just does receive h264 stream and send input back to the computer.

 Uses [PopH264](https://github.com/NewChromantics/PopH264) to decode h264 stream.